bpucker/MybMonday/README.md

 ### (13) Subgroup 6 R2R3-MYBs control floral color in Aristolochiaceae ###

-> **_<a href="https://twitter.com/boas_pucker/status/1391634107545829376">TWEET</a>:_** Subgroup 6 of the R2R3-MYBs controls the flavonoid biosynthesis which is responsible for the colouration of flowers.
+> **Post:** Subgroup 6 of the R2R3-MYBs controls the flavonoid biosynthesis which is responsible for the colouration of flowers.
 These MYBs contribute to the diversity of floral colour in Aristolochiaceae. #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1391634107545829376">